-It feels like just yesterday that the Buffalo Sabres traded Jack Eichel to the Vegas Golden Knights, but Jan.
-13, 2024, marked the 800-day anniversary of the blockbuster deal that shook the hockey world to its core.
+It feels like just yesterday that the Buffalo Sabres traded Jack Eichel to the Vegas Golden Knights, but it’s already been nearly three years since the blockbuster deal.

-Now three seasons removed from Eichel’s last full campaign in Buffalo, the Sabres are struggling to find offense.
-They rank 23rd in the NHL in goals per game, while the Golden Knights are coming off a Stanley Cup victory, with Eichel playing a pivotal role.
+Now three-plus seasons removed from Eichel’s last full campaign in Buffalo, the Sabres are struggling to find offense.
+They rank 18th in the NHL in goals per game, while the Golden Knights rank fifth and recently won a Stanley Cup, with Eichel playing a pivotal role.
 One team has been able to score and win consistently since the trade, and the other has not.
 But do the teams’ respective results tell the real story of how the trade shook out?
 Did losing Eichel leave the Sabres worse off?

 The Trade